-Table 5.1.
+Table 15.
 RPM packages

-Package Description hpss-core This contains executable files and dependent source files required for setting up and running an HPSS Core server Machine.
+Package Description hpss-lib This is a dependency for all the other RPMs except for the hpss- doc, hpss-src, and hpss-stk-src RPMs.
+It contains a prerequisite set of binaries required to run HPSS such as shared object files and a static library.
+Also, it contains source include files and make files for running tools such as hpss_db2_bindall.ksh hpss-lib- devel This contains include files required for compiling an HPSS API program from source. hpss-core This contains executable files and dependent source files required for setting up and running an HPSS Core server Machine.
 Installing it also sets up a link to the default IBM DB2 installation. hpss-mvr This contains binary executable files and source configuration files required for running an HPSS Mover. hpss-clnt This contains binary executable files for running client applications such as pftp. hpss-clnt- devel This contains source include files for developing HPSS client applications. hpss-clnt- devel- mvrprot This contains confidential header files for developing applications that use the HPSS Mover protocol.
-This RPM is only available at special request . hpss-pvr This contains executable files and dependant source files required for running a remote PVR.
+This RPM is only available at special request. hpss-pvr This contains executable files and dependant source files required for running a remote PVR.
 Installing it also sets up a link to the default IBM DB2 installation. hpss-doc This contains HPSS documentation files in the form of HTML and PDF files for the conversion guide, error manual, install guide, management guide, programmer's reference, and the user's guide.
 It also contains the files required to access help menus in the HPSS GUI. hpss-src This contains all the HPSS source files with the exception of files in test directories and IBM confidential STK files.
 This RPM is only available at special request. hpss-stk-src This contains the IBM confidential STK source files.
 This RPM is only available at special request.